rodsveiga/rodsveiga.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Assistant Professor in the <a href='https://www.nottingham.ac.uk/mathematics/'>School of Mathematical Sciences</a> at the <a href='https://www.nottingham.ac.uk/'>University of Nottingham</a> in the United Kingdom.
+I am an Assistant Professor in the <a href='https://www.nottingham.ac.uk/mathematics/'>School of Mathematical Sciences</a> at the <a href='https://www.nottingham.ac.uk/'>University of Nottingham</a>.
 My research lies broadly in machine learning theory, with a particular focus on high-dimensional problems at the intersection of machine learning, statistical inference, and statistical mechanics.